-SAKE SECRET: SWEET or DRY?
+Shopping for Sake: SWEET or DRY?

 You spot a small Sake section while shopping for wine.
-You know enough about wine styles to tell a Riesling is sweet, a Merlot dry, but what about Sake?
+You know with wine styles Riesling is sweet, Merlot is dry, but what about Sake?
 Can Sake even be sweet or dry?
 Do you know your preference?

 You can see their original post here: http://sakeexpert.com/saketaste.php

 Unlike wine, Sake contains no tannins, but, all Sake is acidic.
 That acidity, along with fruity esters created by fermentation, can skew your perception.
 The final consideration cannot be calculated, because it comes down to personal perception.
 To some, Sake rich in rice-umami, fruity, or floral flavors will taste sweet, especially in Junmai Sake styles.
 Still, this chart can prove helpful if the Sake you're looking at includes the SMV and acidity - which many of the English-language labels do, on the back of the bottle.